iovisor/bcc/INSTALL.md

 sudo apt-get install bpfcc-tools linux-headers-$(uname -r)
 ```

+In Ubuntu Eon (19.10) some of the BCC tools are currently broken due to outdated packages.
+This is a
+[known bug](https://bugs.launchpad.net/ubuntu/+source/bpfcc/+bug/1848137).
+Upstream packages are currently also unavailable for Eon.
+Therefore [building from source](#ubuntu---source) is currently the only way to get fully working tools.

 The tools are installed in `/sbin` (`/usr/sbin` in Ubuntu 18.04) with a `-bpfcc` extension.
 Try running `sudo opensnoop-bpfcc`.

 **_Note_**: the Ubuntu packages have different names but the package contents, in most cases, conflict